-ENGLISH: Unless previously taken, the following courses must be included in the program: 7:201, 215 or 216, 397-398.
+ENGLISH: Unless previously taken, the following credits must be included in the program: 7:201, 215 or 216, 397-398.
 Three credits will be earned in 301.
 At least half of the work taken must be in 300 level courses, and a minor of up to 9 credits in an allied area may be included.
-Demonstration, prior to last semester of enrollment, of reading proficiency in a forcign language appropriate to the field of study.
-(See Item 4, previous section.)
+Demonstration, prior to last semester of enrollment, of reading proficiency in a foreign language appropriate to the field of study.

-French:
+FRENCH:

-- Option 1: Completion of 33 credits of graduate course work.
-No thesis required.
-Option II: Completion of 30 credits of graduate work, including a thesis (equivalent of 3 of the 30 credits required). - Basic Requirements for either option: 21 credits distributed as follows-Literature, 8:311-12, 6 hours: Linguistics, 8:303-4, 6 hours: Culture and Civilization, 8:343-44, 6 hours: Advanced Language Skill, 8:301, 3 hours. - Electives: Option 1-12; Option II-6.
-With approval of departmental graduate committee, up to 6 elective credits may be taken in another department. - Additional Requirements: 1) Second Language Requirement-at some time prior to the beginning of his last graduate semester, the candidate will be required to demonstrate a reading knowledge of a modern foreign language other than French.
-Choice of the second language will be left to the student in consultation with his adviser. - 2) Final Comprehensive Examinations-the candidate will be required to pass both a written and oral final examination covering all areas of study included in his program. - 3) Admission Requirements-Proficiency level in the four competencies (listening, speaking, reading and writing) will be evaluated by means of applicable parts of the proficiency test devised by the steering committee of the MLA Executive Council.
+- Option I: Completion of 33 credits of graduate course work.
+No thesis required. - Option II: Completion of 30 credits of graduate work, including a thesis (equivalent of 3 of the 30 credits required). - Basic Requirements for either option: 21 credits distributed as follows-Literature, 8:311-12, 6 hours; Linguistics, 8:303-4, 6 hours; Culture and Civilization, 8:343-44, 6 hours; Advanced Language Skill, 8:301, 3 hours. - Electives: Option I-12; Option II-6.
+With approval of departmental graduate committee, up to 6 elective credits may be taken in another department. - Additional Requirements: 1) Second Language Requirement-At some time prior to the beginning of his last graduate semester, the candidate will be required to demonstrate a reading knowledge of a modern foreign language other than French.
+Choice of the second language will be left to the student in consultation with his adviser. - Final Comprehensive Examinations-The candidate will be required to pass both a written and oral final examination covering all areas of study included in his program. - 3) Admission Requirements-Proficiency level in the four competencies (listening, speaking, reading and writing) will be evaluated by means of applicable parts of the proficiency test devised by the steering committee of the MLA Executive Council.

 HISTORY: Completion of 12:412 for a total of three credits; a comprehensive examination covering three fields to be determined in conjunction with the departmental adviser.
 Demonstration, prior to the last semester of enrollment, of reading proficiency in a foreign language appropriate to the field of study.
-(See Item 4, previous section.)